menu icon

 • Roasted Sweet Potato Soup with Spinach

-Check out also these other easy, nutritious soup recipes including creamy vegan soups!
+See also these other easy, delicious soup recipes including creamy vegan soups!

 Recipe